Last updated August 2022

 The detailed range of sanctions for respondents can be found in Appendix C of the Title IX Sexual Harassment policy and Appendix C of the University Sexual Misconduct policy.

 Sanctions for students range from Dean’s Warning and reprimand (which are rarely used in sexual misconduct cases; to disciplinary probation (which can range from three to 48 months); to suspension (either one or two years); to expulsion.
 In addition, the following may accompany these sanctions: censure, campus service, restriction of access to space, resources, activities, and University housing.
 In addition to the sanctions described in this section, in situations in which respondents continue to be members of the University community (e.g., probation or suspension cases), respondents are required to complete the Community Integrity Program (“CIP”).
-CIP is a time-limited, individualized psychoeducational curriculum administered by a clinical psychologist.
+CIP is a time-limited, individualized psychoeducational curriculum administered by a trained clinician.
 It serves to assist individuals in exploring harmful attitudes and behaviors, with an aim to empower individuals to actively contribute to a healthier and safer campus community.

 Sanctions for faculty and staff members can include counseling or training, written warning, financial sanction, unpaid leave of absence, suspension, demotion or termination in accordance with the employment policies governing the specific employee.